drewmarin/AWSSCD02/identity.md

 ## IAM Policies
 Get attached to identities such as users, roles and groups.
 It is really just a set of security statements in AWS.
 Policy documents are created in JSON made up of statement blocks.
 Best practice to use all fields.
     Variables: allow you to use a placeholder when you do not know the exact value of a resouce or key when writing the policies.
+Allow policies to be smarter/ modular

 ### Types:
    - Inline Policies: Applying JSON individual to resources.
 Management is harder